devops329/devops/instruction/awsEcs/awsEcs.md

 ![Create load balancer DNS record](createLoadBalancerDnsRecord.png)

+⚠️ **Note**: The subdomain must be `pizza-service` in order for the AutoGrader to access your service.

 ### Testing the DNS record

 You can use `dig` to see when your DNS record finishes propagating.